SusanaPineda/drone_cat_mouse/README.md

-# Juego del gato y el ratón
+# Cat and Mouse Game
 In the following documents are the steps followed to implement a cat drone that automatically chases a JdeRobot mouse drone.

 ## The problem